XBOAT ref: 5679.

 Deck: teak.

-Equipment: new rigging, forestay, desalinator, fuel cell.
+Equipment: new rigging, staysail rigging, desalination system, fuel cell.

-History and Use
+History and Usage

 Location and Status